-The limb girdle MDs (LGMDs) cause weakness in the muscles around the top of the arms and legs, which is why 'limb girdle' is used in the name of this condition.
-There are many different types of LGMDs.
+LGMDs cause weakness in the muscles around the top of the arms and legs, which is why 'limb girdle' is used in the name of this condition.
+There are many different types of LGMD.
 They can affect men or women.
 The symptoms and muscle weakness vary a great deal, depending on which particular form of LGMD you have.

 Some types of LGMD can cause an abnormal heart rhythm or weakness of the heart and breathing muscles.
 These may need monitoring and treatment.